From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: PERSPECTIVES

 The mathematical structure is simple and beautiful, because the action is fully geometric and apparently renormalizable by simple conventional power counting.
 It is just the vector bundle on a 4-dimensional lorentzian CR-structure.
 The riemannian metric of general relativity is replaced by the LCR-structure as the fundamental quantity in PCFT.
 Around the notion of the LCR-structure we have to build up again the appropriate computational techniques to derive the observed phenomena.
 Up to now, I used the conventional solitonic techniques, which seem to be quite limited.
 Only the static (electron) and stationary (neutrino) solitons, and the corresponding quarks have been revealed.
 The three particle generations and the correspondence between leptons and quarks have been easily derived, but I do not actually see the way to compute "numbers".
 The computation of the masses and coupling constants of the effective standard model should be the ultimate goal of PCFT.
+They should emerge from the intimate relation between the electroweak gauge fields and the geodetic and shear free null tangent vectors of Einstein's gravity.
 The apparent difference between the conventional quantum chromodynamics with the present derived gluonic interaction could be used to provide precise experimental tests of PCFT in HL-LHC experiments.

 The Bogoliubov axiomatic formulation of quantum field theory is essentially based on the rigged Hilbert spaces (the Gelfand triplet) of the representations of the Poincar\'{e} group.
-The Epstein-Glaser observation makes the BMP mathematical formulation intimately related with the Schwartz generalized functions.
+The Epstein-Glaser observation makes the Bogoliubov mathematical formulation intimately related with the Schwartz distributions.
 In the context of PCFT, the elementary particles are distributional solitons.
 They are essentially the wavefront singularities of the LCR-manifolds (the leptons) and the compatible gauge field (the quarks).
 Notice that the "free" particles emerge with their corresponding gravitational, electromagnetic and gluonic (for the quarks) dressings.
 In conventional QFT, it is clear that the generalized functions is the adequate framework to formulate quantum field theory.
-But PCFT seems to suggest the opposite too.
+PCFT seems to invert the reasoning.
 That is, the particle-wave duality (quantum mechanics) may also be a consequence of the distributional solitonic nature of the structures of PCFT.
-I think that we should start investigating this provoking possibility too.
+I think that we should start investigating\cite{RAG2021} this provoking possibility too.